Skip to main content

 • SMO 6: Investigation and Discipline

-IPA has an Investigations Office that receives complaints and will conduct investigations.
-It provides the public with access to its Complaint & Investigation Procedure Information and Compliant Form on its website.
-At the conclusion of an investigation, the Investigation Officer may refer the case to the IPA’s Disciplinary Tribunal which may issue a range of penalties.
-Individuals can appeal a decision to the IPA’s Appeal Tribunal.
-More detailed information on IPA’s I&D mechanism can be found here and IPA reports that it reviews its procedures on an ongoing basis to maintain alignment with the SMO 6 best practices.
+The IPA I&D process is an internal process to determine whether a member has breached any of the professional and ethical requirements or the IPA constitution, by-laws, or pronouncements.
+There is no jurisdiction to deal with commercial disputes or breaches of the law.
+The Investigator undertakes investigations on behalf of the IPA in relation to alleged breaches of the relevant Standards and rules.
+There is also an Investigations Review Officer and a Professional Conduct Committee as well as Disciplinary and Appeals Tribunals.
+The IPA provides the public with access to its Complaint Process, Complaint & Investigation Procedure Information and Complaint Information on its website.
+At the conclusion of an investigation, the Investigation Officer will complete an Investigation Report outlining the issues raised, identifies the relevant Standard/s that may have been breached, analyses the issues and searches that were undertaken, and recommends the appropriate action which may include a referral to the IPA’s Disciplinary Tribunal which may issue a range of penalties.
+IPA members can appeal a decision to the IPA’s Appeal Tribunal.
+More detailed information on IPA’s I&D system can be found here.
+The IPA reports that it reviews its procedures on an ongoing basis to maintain alignment with the SMO 6 best practices.

-IPA outlines common causes for investigation breaches, noting that many complaints can be avoided or mitigated if members are aware of their professional and ethical requirements and the common issues that may give rise to such matters.
-Alongside this list, the institute references standards and resources to ensure its members are informed of all provisions of the ethics code and other applicable professional standards.
+The IPA outlines common causes for investigation breaches, noting that many complaints can be avoided or mitigated if members are aware of their professional and ethical requirements and the common issues that may give rise to such matters.
+Alongside this list, IPA references Standards and resources to ensure its members are informed of all provisions of the Code of Ethics and other professional and ethical Standards.

-In the interest of transparency and raising public awareness, the institute also details the results of all disciplinary proceedings on its webpage.
+In the interests of transparency and raising public awareness, IPA also details the results of all disciplinary proceedings on its website.

 Current Status: Sustain